 There are a few Gnawa musicians playing in the streets of the Kasbah…

-Part of the walls and the houses have been painted in blue and this really reminded us of Chefchaouen.
+Part of the walls and the houses have been painted in blue, which reminded us of Chefchaouen, Morocco’s famous blue city.

 To enter Kasbah des Oudaias you will have to walk through the original grand doors of the old city.
 I highly recommend taking a few pictures at these ancient gates.